Samuelmm15/React-Programming-Course/25-Lesson-Create-a-404-Page/25-lesson-app/README.md

-# 24 lesson Notes
+# 25 lesson Notes

-At this lesson, we are going to create a navBar that you write in it and it will redirect you to the page you want.
+At this lesson, we are going to create the 404 page for our page.
+We will create a new component called `NotFound` and we will use it in our `App.js` file.